composer/composer/doc/04-schema.md

 * monolog/monolog
 * igorw/event-source

-The name can contain any character, including white spaces, and it's case insensitive (`foo/bar` and `Foo/Bar` are considered the same package).
+The name can contain any character, including white spaces, and should be all lowercase (Note, before Composer 2.0 it's case insensitive (`foo/bar` and `Foo/Bar` are considered the same package, but this is deprecated in in Composer 2.0 will error).
 In order to simplify its installation, it's recommended to define a short and lowercase name that doesn't include non-alphanumeric characters or white spaces.

 Required for published packages (libraries).